petedavisdev/petedavis.dev/_posts/fun-things-you-can-do-in-vuepress-markdown.md

 ---
-title: Fun things you can do in VuePress markdown
+title: 5 Fun things you can do in markdown with VuePress
 date: 2020-05-09T06:10:49.000Z
 thumbnail: /media/vue.js_logo.png
 tags: